ucan-wg/spec/README.md

 ```

 A good litmus test for invocation validity by a discharging agent is to check if they would  be able to create a valid delegation for that capability.

+Each remote invocation MUST be a unique UCAN, for instance using a nonce.
+This is easy to implement with a store of hashes of previously seen unexpired UCANs, and is REQUIRED in order to replay attack prevention.

 ## 5.3 Witness Chaining